 Over the course of his career in education, which began in 1995, Taylor has worked with students in K-12th grade in a variety of locations and types of schools across the country.
 He has taught, coached, designed curriculum, led outdoor education programs and served as a school administrator.
-For the past eight years, Taylor has lived and taught in Lake Tahoe and developed an appreciation for and an understanding of the developmental needs of students in their formative years.
+Since 2004, Taylor has lived and taught in Lake Tahoe and developed an appreciation for and an understanding of the developmental needs of students in their formative years.

 Taylor possesses a solid background in academics, athletics and adventure.
 As a student, Taylor earned his B.A. in English from Princeton and a Masters in Education from Brown University, where he embraced Ted Sizer’s constructivist approach to teaching.
 As an educator, Taylor believes authentic products, meaningful academics and outdoor experiences create long lasting knowledge and important skills for children.
 To help start a school that combines these educational components has been a dream come true.
 As an athlete, Taylor won two National Championships in lacrosse at Princeton University, where he earned All-American and Scholar All-American honors.
 He also played lacrosse professionally for the Philadelphia Wings and the San Francisco Dragons and has directed numerous lacrosse camps throughout the West since he moved to San Francisco in 1999.
 For the past ten years, Taylor has guided adventure-based trips for students throughout the American West, where he currently enjoys backcountry skiing, mountain biking and climbing on his own time.

 Taylor and his wife currently live in Incline Village, NV and welcome a new baby boy, Sully, into their lives.